 This year, the Council took steps to raise awareness in the community about its role.
-The Council published a brochure about making complaints which is available from courts and legal centres in the ACT.
-The brochure explains the Council's powers and functions, gives examples of the types of complaints that can be made and outlines the process for lodging complaints.
+The Council updated its website, improving information about making complaints and explaining the Council's powers and functions, giving examples of the types of complaints that can be made and outlining the process for lodging complaints.